dnth/dnth.github.io/content/portfolio/supercharge_your_pytorch_image_models/index.md

 ```
 {{< /notice >}}

+Ouch!
+That's slower than the PyTorch model.
+What a bummer!
+It may seem like a step back, but we are only getting started.

+Read on.

 ### 🖼️ ONNX Runtime on CUDA
 ONNX Runtime offers other backends for inference.
 We can easily swap to a different backend by changing the provider.
 In this case we will use the CUDA backend.

+To use the CUDA backend, we need to install the `onnxruntime-gpu` package.
 {{< notice warning >}}
-You must uninstall the `onnxruntime` package before installing the `onnxruntime-gpu` package.
+You **must** uninstall the `onnxruntime` package before installing the `onnxruntime-gpu` package.

 Run the following to uninstall the `onnxruntime` package.
 ```bash